IntelRealSense/librealsense/readme.md

 [![Build Status](https://travis-ci.org/IntelRealSense/librealsense.svg?branch=development)](https://travis-ci.org/IntelRealSense/librealsense) | [![Build status](https://ci.appveyor.com/api/projects/status/6u04bgmpwfejpgo8?svg=true)](https://ci.appveyor.com/project/dorodnic/librealsense-s4xnv) |

 ## Overview
-**Intel® RealSense™ SDK 2.0** is a cross-platform library for working with Intel® RealSense™ depth cameras (D400 series and the SR300).
+**Intel® RealSense™ SDK 2.0** is a cross-platform library for Intel® RealSense™ depth cameras (D400 series and the SR300).

 > For other Intel® RealSense™ devices, please refer to the [latest legacy release](https://github.com/IntelRealSense/librealsense/tree/v1.12.1).

-The SDK allows depth, color and fisheye streaming, and provides intrinsic and extrinsic calibration information.
+The SDK allows depth and color streaming, and provides intrinsic and extrinsic calibration information.
 The library also offers synthetic streams (pointcloud, depth aligned to color and vise-versa), and a built-in support for [record and playback](./src/media/readme.md) of streaming sessions.

 The library aims to provide an easy to use API and tools for computer vision professionals, game developers and other **Intel® RealSense™** technology enthusiasts.